Lewis Pipe & Tobacco • 825 Nicollet Mall Suite #165 • Minneapolis Mn 55402 • Tel 612.332.9129

-In the 1980's I studied with some of the finest pipe makers in Italy and England and I am nationally known for my pipe making.
-I am also the authorized national repairman for many of the high quality pipe brands imported into the US.
+In the 1980's I studied with some of the finest pipe makers in Italy and England and I am known nationally for my pipe making.
+I am also the authorized national repairman for many of the high quality pipe brands imported into the US including Ser Jacopo, Radice, Ashton, James Upshall and many more.

 We're not the new kid on the block, just the older one always trying to get better